 8. Data Subject Rights

-Under the Cybercrimes Act, the data subject has a right not to have his/her information published in a misleading manner with intent to defame, threaten, abuse, insult, or otherwise deceive or mislead the public.
+There is a prohibition under the Cybercrimes Act against publication of information of a data subject in a misleading manner with intent to defame, threaten, abuse, insult, or otherwise deceive or mislead the public.

 Under the PDPA, in respect of offences of disclosures of personal data contrary to law, upon conviction, if it is a natural person, he shall be liable to a fine not less than TZS 100,000 (approx. €40), and not exceeding TZS 20 million (approx. €8,120), or imprisonment for a term not exceeding ten years, or to both fine and imprisonment; if it is a body corporate, a fine of not less than TZS 1 million (approx. €410) and not exceeding TZS 5 billion (approx. €1,624,580).

 In respect of offences of destruction, erasure, concealment, or modification of personal data contrary to law, upon conviction is punishable by fine of not less than TZS 100,000 (approx. €40) Only and not more than TZS 10 million (approx. €4,060), or to imprisonment for a term not exceeding five years, or to both fine and imprisonment.

 Where an offence has been committed by a body corporate, any officer who knowingly authorises commission of such offences will be held liable.

 For any breach of the conditions of the PDPA for which no punishment has been prescribed, the offence shall be punishable by fine of not less than TZS 100,000 (approx. €40) and not exceeding TZS 5 million (approx. €20,30); or to imprisonment not exceeding five years, or to both fine and imprisonment.